 The Best Exercise Equipment For Seniors:

-Here are my recommendations for the best exercise machines for seniors by categories:
+Here are my recommendations for the best exercise machines for seniors by category:

 Elliptical machines are an excellent option for seniors to improve cardio.
 They have several benefits compared to exercise bikes and treadmills.